Azure/AKS-Construction/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## FAQ / Troubleshooting

+### Subscription is not registered to use namespace Microsoft.OperationsManagement

+Azure Subscriptions use resource providers to be able to create Azure Services.
+Sometimes it can be the case that core RP's are not properly registered in your subscription.
+Take time to read the error message, and follow the steps to resolve. [https://docs.microsoft.com/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-cli](https://docs.microsoft.com/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-cli)

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft